chef/chef-web-docs/content/habitat/habitat_cli.md

 ### hab svc load

 Load a service to be started and supervised by Habitat from a package identifier.
-If an installed package does not
+If an installed package doesn't

 **USAGE**